AKA Warnngayirriny, Yalarrji

 46 Career Overall Rank

-While Jack Britten’s work was included in a number of important institutional exhibitions prior to 1990 and several commercial group shows from 1989 onward his career was marked by a lack of good representation and individual promotion.
+While Jack Britten’s work was included in a number of important institutional exhibitions prior to 1990 and several commercial group shows from 1989 onward, his career was marked by a lack of good representation and individual promotion.
 He lived and painted principally at Frog Hollow and only visited Warmun to paint during the short tenure of Maxine Taylor as the first unfunded art coordinator in Turkey Creek.
-After she left the community Jack continued to paint for her exclusively, other than for a very breif period just prior to his death in 2002.
+After Taylor left the community, Jack continued to paint for her exclusively, aside from a very brief period just prior to his death in 2002.
 Earlier works were painted for Waringarri Arts and Ochre Gallery in Kununurra and, until its closure, Goolarabooloo Arts in Broome.
 However Jack did not like to travel far beyond the confines of his small community and relied, for most of his career, on others visiting him there.
 An important body of work was produced in this way for Vivien Anderson in the early 1990s.

 Although he was active from the early 1980s, when Rover Thomas had only just began painting, Jack Britten is appreciated, by and large, on his own terms, and for a distinct and altogether different sensibility.
 His early works were not, for instance, derived from the Krill Krill boards associated with the origins of the East Kimberley style as were the work of Thomas, Jaminji and others.

 His early Purnulu- Bungle Bungles1984 fetched an astounding $35,125 when offered at Deutscher~Menzies with a presale estimate of just $15,000-18,000 in 2000.
 Still his sixth highest result, it was not exceeded as his record price until Sotheby achieved $49,850 for a work with the same theme and estimate four years later.